Health related posts

 Postgraduate Medical Education : Royal College of Obstetricians and Gynaecologists, Royal College of Paediatrics and Child Health, University Hospital Bristol and Weston Trust

 Higher Education : University of Bath Clinical Pharmacy programmes, the University of the West of England Faculty of Health and Applied Sciences.

 Why did I start this journey in health and technology?
-I am only 35 and I have a whole working career oriented towards one section of one profession.
+I was born in 1984 and I have a career oriented towards one section of one profession.
 Why?
 It’s a good question and a strangely personal one.
 My mother was a health visitor and public health nurse.
-Whilst I spent a lot of my time on the computer.
+Whilst I was young spent a lot of my time on the computer.
 Messing around.
 For additional money I would help my mum out with her presentations or work.
 Formatting and writing stuff with her.
 I was decent with technology and I had a high literacy with health lexicon from doing this.
 This was before people were encouraged to pursue their interests into a profession.
 When I was growing up school was a lesson in compromising to the point you just faded into the background.

 Health gets there first BUT also with minimal fuss.
 This is part of why I love the discipline so much.
 You get genuine drivers for change and people who have multidisciplinary working in their veins.
-You get internal exemplars who aren’t in competition with a programme but share a lot of elements.
+You get internal exemplars who aren’t in competition with a programme but have the same topics/goals.
 OTs can learn from paramedics.
 Nurses can learn from physios.
 They share so much but also have their own unique cultures.
 There is such a high level of multi-professional working and knowledge sharing.
 It makes life so much easier.

 Unlike some of my erstwhile colleagues I never have to ‘push’ anything.
 I never have to persuade or cajole or dictate.
 In health related disciplines there are extrinsic drivers that emanate from the professions.
 We look at alternative delivery methods because we have pressure from employers.
 We look at online examinations because of pressure growing student numbers.
 We live a very future facing ontology as standard and again it makes life so much easier.